MarbleCards Guide #2— Card customization

 There are several types of stamps that you can win by participating in different events across the MarbleCards platform.

-As mentioned before, sigs are the signatures you can receive from the creators behind the content of the URL you’ve marbled a card from.
-You can look at it as an autograph, verification and a literal stamp of approval from the creator.
+As mentioned before, autograph are the signatures you can receive from the creators behind the content of the URL you’ve marbled a card from.
+You can look at it as a verification and a literal stamp of approval from the creator.

 How can you get a signature on your card?

-In our next guide, we will be talking about the Arena and ways to earn Marblecoin.
+In our next guide, we will be talking about the Arena and ways to earn Memecoin.